vsoch/citelang/README.md

 CiteLang has a [**Contrib**](https://vsoch.github.io/citelang/getting_started/user-guide.html#contrib) command and underlying API that can dig into your git history and look at contributions based on lines.
 You can read a complete write-up and see examples [in this blog post](https://vsoch.github.io/2022/citelang-contrib/#citelang-contrib).
-It is currently being used by the SingularyCE project to say thank you to contributors!
+It is currently being used by the SingularityCE project to say thank you to contributors!

 [![asciicast](https://asciinema.org/a/486073.svg)](https://asciinema.org/a/486073?speed=2)